 Dr. Houston spent the early part of her career in behavioral science research at Washington University School of Medicine and was co-director for the Master of Health Science degree in Health Care Services (now Applied Health Behavior Research).
 Her passion for teaching and higher education administration led her to Fontbonne University where she served for 18 years.
 Dr. Houston was a full professor in dietetics, a program director for both dietetics and health education, and for eight years she held the position as the department chairperson in the Department of Human Environmental Sciences (now Family & Consumer Sciences).
 She worked with the faculty to develop an undergraduate program in health education and a graduate program in multidisciplinary health communication studies with an option for students to complete a dietetic internship and sit for the registration exam for dietitians.

-Dr. Houston has served as a reviewer for the Accreditation Council for Education in Nutrition and Dietetics (ACEND®), the accreditation agency of the Academy of Nutrition and Dietetics since 2000 and lead reviewer since 2003.
+Dr. Cheryl Houston has 17 years of experience in accreditation as a lead reviewer for the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+In that time frame, she also served on the ACEND Board for three years, representing didactic programs in dietetics (DPDs).
 During her tenure at Fontbonne University, she successfully led the faculty through two program accreditations.

 View a list of Dr. Houston's publications here